 More than any dish we enjoyed at Rollin’ On In, the enchiladas made us wish we were dining at a brick-and-mortar establishment.
 That’s because the enchiladas are far too good for a paper plate and plastic utensils.
 In the spirit of carnivorous diversity, we ordered the enchiladas with beef and potato, grilled corn, onions and cheese (unfortunately fried eggs are not an available option) smothered with red and green chile.
 While the enchiladas are fork tender, they aren’t plastic fork tender.
 They are, however, very tasty with pleasantly piquant chile.
 Large niblets of roasted corn impart sweet notes to the dish while the white onions give the chile a bit more bite.
 Make sure to order beans and rice on the side.

-In July, 2018, Rollin’ On In established a small brick-and-mortar restaurant in the comfy confines of the El Vado complex.
-It’s one of several Lilliputian food pods ranging in size from 191 square feet to 495 square feet.
-Being small in size doesn’t mean these food pods can’t produce huge flavors or offer a large (but not infinite) variety of options.
-Rollin’ On In’s Food Truck is proof of that.
+Being small in size doesn’t mean this food truck can’t produce huge flavors or offer a large (but not infinite) variety of options.
+Rollin’ On In is proof of that.

 Rollin’ On In Food Truck